-The Negroni is back in a big way.
-Seductively vermillion, bracingly bitter, herbaceously complex—but still refreshing – it’s no wonder the historic drink is experiencing a revival.
-To stir one up at home, follow our tips and recipe below for the perfect Negroni.
+Seductively vermillion, bracingly bitter, complex yet refreshing – it’s no wonder the iconic drink continues to enjoy a revival.
+To stir one up at home, follow our tips and take a look at the Negroni recipe below.

 With its associations of Italian style and la bella vita, the Negroni has always had a blush of romanticism about it.
-Like all of the best classic cocktails, it also comes shrouded in lore: supposedly, the cocktail was invented when one Count Camillo Negroni marched into the Caffè Casoni bar in Florence in 1919 and asked for a stronger version of his Americano (a mix of Campari, sweet vermouth, and soda).
-The story goes that he’d developed a taste for spirits after working as a rodeo cowboy in the American West.
-And thus, the Negroni was born.
+And, like all classic cocktails, it was created many years ago in 1919 when Count Camillo Negroni marched into the Caffè Casoni in Florence.

-The makings of a perfect Negroni seem relatively straightforward.
-Famously, the classic recipe calls for 1:1:1 ratios of its three main ingredients (gin, Campari, and sweet vermouth), making this very simple for home bartenders to mix up.
-But then it starts getting complicated: shaken or stirred?
-Served up or on the rocks?
-And what kind of glassware should you use?
+As one of our favourite gin cocktail recipes, a perfect Negroni is relatively straightforward to make.
+Famously, the classic recipe calls for 1:1:1 ratios of its three main ingredients (gin, Campari and sweet vermouth), making this an easy cocktail for home bartenders to mix up.

-Unlike the Martini, say, the Negroni works well served up or on the rocks.
-If you prefer yours sans rocks, stir your ingredients over ice before straining into a chilled coupette.
-We, however, tend to enjoy a Negroni on the rocks for its sunny, aperitif quality.
-Instead of a handful of quickly melting cubes, though, a large block or sphere of ice will chill without over-diluting.
-A cut-crystal rocks glass looks particularly smashing.
+And, unlike a classic Martini, the Negroni works well served either straight up or on the rocks.
+If you prefer yours without ice, simply stir the ingredients over a few cubes before straining into a chilled coupette.
+On a personal note, however, we tend to enjoy a Negroni on the rocks for its sunny, aperitif quality.
+For this, adding a large block or sphere of ice is a good way to chill your drink without over-diluting.

 As for the sweet vermouth, there are a number of different options.
-We find that Carpano Antica is an excellent all-rounder for Negronis, while Cinzano Rosso certainly works in a pinch (as does Martini Rosso).
+We find that Carpano Antica is an excellent all-rounder for Negronis, while Cinzano Rosso also works well (as does Martini Rosso).
 For a Negroni of extra bitterness and complexity, rich and potent Punt e Mes is also a good selection.

-As for garnish, orange is the classic choice.
-Some like to flame their twists, while others drop in whole slices for that extra citrusy boost.
-We say it depends on your mood—both are a good option.
+When it comes to a garnish, orange is the classic choice.
+Some like to flame their twists, while others drop in whole slices for an extra citrusy boost.
+We say it depends on your mood as both are a good option.

-In a mixing glass, give all three ingredients a few quick turns over very cold ice until blended.
-Strain into a rocks glass over a large ice block or sphere and garnish with an orange twist or slice.
+In a mixing glass, give all three ingredients a few quick turns over ice until combined.
+Strain into a rocks glass over a large ice block or sphere (or no ice, if that’s your preference) and garnish with an orange twist or slice.